MicroEJ/docs/Tutorials/tutorialTracesInApplication.rst

 `ProGuard <https://www.guardsquare.com/en/products/proguard>`_ is a command-line tool that shrinks, optimizes and obfuscates Java code.

-It will optimize bytecode as well as detect and remove unused instructions.
+It optimizes bytecode as well as detect and remove unused instructions.
 Therefore it can be used to remove log messages in a production binary.

 `MicroEJ Github <https://github.com/MicroEJ/>`_ provides a dedicated How-To showing how to `get started with ProGuard <https://github.com/MicroEJ/How-To/tree/1.8.3/Proguard-Get-Started>`_ and remove elements of code from the Logging library (ej.library.eclasspath.logging).